 Soil should have a pH level of between 5.5 and 6.5.
 Amend the soil with compost or well-aged manure if the soil seems lacking in nutrients.
 If the soil is heavy or clay, mix in some shredded bark and compost to lighten it up and improve drainage.

 Soak the crowns in tepid water for an hour prior to planting.
-If you are planting nursery plants, there is no need to soak.
+If you are planting nursery plants, there is no need to soak them.